hungpham2511/hungpham2511.github.io/_posts/0000-0-0-20200403080059-transforming_note_to_blog_posts.md

 ## Why?

-I keep a lots of notes containing different ideas, thoughts and exploratory pieces; but they are not well maintained.
-Hence, they are not as useful for myself or for others as they can be.
+As part of my daily habit, I keep and write notes that contain ideas, thoughts and exploratory pieces.
+These notes, however, are not well maintained and hence they are not as useful for myself or for others as they can be.
 I think it would be great if these notes can be polished and made available online.

-Currently my [personal site](https://hungpham2511.github.com/) is made with [Jekyll](https://jekyllrb.com/docs/posts/), which is a really powerful framework for static site and definitely can do things that I surely would neve need.
-Jekyll, however, does not support generating org notes to blog posts.
-I also find implementing this functionality non-trivial, and thus decided to even try it out.
+Currently my [personal site](https://hungpham2511.github.com/) is made with [Jekyll](https://jekyllrb.com/docs/posts/), which is a really powerful framework for generating static site from markdown documents.
+What is truly useful for me, who uses emacs and org-mode for all of my notes, is that one can generate markdown documents from org files very easily.

 ## Hugo